ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

 Biography
 =====
-Ziwei Zhang received his Ph.D. from the Department of Computer Science and Technology, Tsinghua University, in 2021.
+Ziwei Zhang is currently an associate professor at Beihang University.
+He received his Ph.D. from the Department of Computer Science and Technology, Tsinghua University, in 2021.
+His current research interests focus on graph machine learning, including graph neural network (GNN), graph out-of-distribution generalization, and automated graph learning.
+He is also interested in exploring graph foundation models and applying graph machine learning into AI4Science, particularly bioinformatics.
-He is currently a postdoc researcher in the Department of Computer Science and Technology at Tsinghua University.
-His research interests focus on machine learning on graphs, including graph neural network (GNN), network embedding (a.k.a. network representation learning), and automated graph learning.
 He has published over 40 papers in prestigious conferences and journals, including ICML, NeurIPS, KDD, AAAI, IJCAI, and TKDE.

 Publications
 =====